-Complainants and respondents may be accompanied to Conduct Meetings and hearings by one support person who is a current faculty, staff, or student member of the Hampshire community.
-For cases involving the Sexual Misconduct, Relationship Violence, and Stalking Policy supporters do not need to be members of the Hampshire College community (see the supporter information in the Sexual Misconduct, Relationship Violence, and Stalking Policy for more information).
+The reporting party and respondents may be accompanied to hearings by one support person who is a current faculty, staff, or student member of the Hampshire community.
+For cases involving the sexual misconduct, relationship violence, and stalking policy supporters do not need to be members of the Hampshire College community.

 Supporters are expected to respect the rights to privacy of the student they are supporting as well as any others involved.
 If a supporter is a responsible reporter they must still report as required.

 During an Administrative Hearing

 The supporter's role during a administrative hearing is to support the student and to play a passive role in the discussion.
 The supporter may not speak on behalf of a student, nor be disruptive to the hearing.The primary discussion in a hearing is with the student, however there may be space for the supporter to ask questions at the discretion of the administrator.

 The supporter's role is to support the student and may not question the other party or any witnesses.
 The supporter may not speak on behalf of a student, nor be disruptive to the hearing.
 Supporters are not permitted to talk at a hearing, except to the student they are supporting and to state their name and role for an audio record.
 The student can request a break if additional time to talk privately with their supporter is needed.
 A supporter may be required to leave the proceedings if that supporter fails to follow the procedures of the board.

 For more information on how to prepare to be a support person visit the office of student rights and responsibilities.